A Public Health Approach to Public Safety: Examples from the Field (On Demand-No CE)

 If you are seeking CE or a certificate of completion, you will need to enroll in the paid CE version: https://www.mitrainingcenter.org/courses/phapa0821ce

-Many organizations and agencies in the field of public health have stated that policing is a public health issue (see the APHA policy statement, Addressing Law Enforcement Violence as a Public Health Issue (Links to an external site.)), but how do we move beyond a declaration?
+Many organizations and agencies in the field of public health have stated that policing is a public health issue (see the APHA policy statement, Addressing Law Enforcement Violence as a Public Health Issue), but how do we move beyond a declaration?
 Alternate public safety response programs exist, but how are they structured, how do they operate, and what is their impact?
 This training will provide public health practitioners with insights from three unarmed public safety models so that public health and public safety agencies, as well as governing bodies, may explore implementing similar programs.

 This training was originally held on August 11, 2021.